 Rome (Roma) is the capital of Italy and most likely, your first stop in the country.
 Rome offers a dazzling variety of sights and experiences.
 At every turn, you'll discover ancient monuments, ornate medieval and Baroque churches, beautiful fountains, art-filled museums, and Renaissance palaces.
 The ancient Colosseum is one of the most iconic sites in the world, and modern Rome is a bustling and lively city and has some excellent restaurants and nightlife.
 Saint Peter's Square and the Vatican City are also easily visited when in Rome.
 We recommend at least 3 days in Rome.

-Unlike anyplace else in the world, Venice (Venezia) is a unique city built on water in the middle of a lagoon.
+Unlike anyplace else in the world, Venice (Venezia) is a unique city built on over the water in the middle of a lagoon.
 Venice is one of Italy's most beautiful and romantic cities as well as one of the most popular for visitors to Italy.
 The heart of Venice is Piazza San Marco with its magnificent church, Saint Mark's Basilica.
 There are numerous museums, palaces, and churches to visit, and wandering along Venice's canals and getting lost in its maze of narrow streets is always enchanting.
-Venice is in the northeast of Italy and historically was a bridge between East and West – its architecture retains a Byzantine feel not really found elsewhere in Italy.
+Venice is in the northeast of Italy and historically was a bridge between East and West—its architecture retains a Byzantine feel not really found elsewhere in Italy.

 Florence (Firenze) is one of Italy's most important Renaissance architectural and art centers.
 Its Duomo and Baptistery are magnificent but crowded with tourists, as is their large piazza.
 Florence has several excellent museums with many famous paintings and sculptures, including Michelangelo's "David" and Botticelli's "Birth of Venus."
 There are also Medici palaces and gardens.
 Florence is in the region of Tuscany and is the gateway for exploring Tuscany's smaller cities and countryside.